Beginner's Guide for WordPress / Start your WordPress Blog in minutes

 Adding WordPress.com Features to Your Self-Hosted WordPress Blog

-When choosing a blogging platform, many users start with WordPress.com before they make the switch to the self-hosted WordPress.org platform.
+When choosing a blogging platform, we have seen some users start with WordPress.com before switching to the self-hosted WordPress.org platform.

-The problem is that after using WordPress.com, you can get used to certain features and the way they look.
-Naturally, you would want to have the same features in self-hosted WordPress after switching.
+The problem is that after using WordPress.com, you can get used to certain features and how they look.
+Many users have asked us if they can get the same features in self-hosted WordPress after switching.

-While WordPress.org doesn’t offer built-in features like WordPress.com, it gives you the full flexibility to add any feature you want on your website using WordPress plugins.
+WordPress.org doesn’t offer built-in features as WordPress.com does, but it gives you the full flexibility to add any feature you want on your website using WordPress plugins.

-This flexibility is one of the major reasons why people convert their WordPress.com blogs to WordPress.org.
+This flexibility is one of the primary reasons why people convert their WordPress.com blogs to WordPress.org.

-Jetpack offers many of the same features used by WordPress.com to WordPress.org users.
+Jetpack offers many of the same features WordPress.com uses for WordPress.org users.

 Unlike standard WordPress plugins, Jetpack is a plugin suite that combines several useful features into a single plugin.